neondatabase/website/content/docs/manage/databases.md

 ### Delete a database with the API

 The following Neon API method deletes the specified database.
+To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Branch/deleteProjectBranchDatabase).

 ```text
 DELETE /projects/{project_id}/branches/{branch_id}/databases/{database_name}
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+The `project_id`, `branch_id`, and `database_name` are required parameters.

 ```bash
 curl -X 'DELETE' \